Tokyo Gothic Lolita Shopping Guide: Sweet & Goth Harajuku Stores, Maps to buy Clothes in Japan.

 The above map is modified from the one found in Kera Maniax, Vol 7.
 You can see where the main Harajuku stores are located.
 Again, don’t stress — you will find them if you walk around.

-For an OSAKA Gothic Lolita shopping map, click here.
-(Comprehensive Osaka shopping and nightlife guide to come.)
+For an OSAKA Gothic Lolita shopping maps and guides, click here.

 Below are photos / articles about all the main stores in Harajuku.
 Closet Child and Kinji are secondhand/thrift stores.
 I highly recommend Closet Child; you will find used brand Goth, Lolita, Jrock fashion for low prices.
 Closet Child has locations in Shinjuku, Ikebukuro, Yokohama and Sagami-ono too.

 (You can order these styles from online!
 Click above to shop these Japanese Lolita & Kawaii clothing.)